Home

 “With Envizi, we’re able to set a science-based target and actually track our performance against it,” notes Brogden.
 “We often see large organizational changes happen within Downer, and now we can account for those shifts in our tracking.
 We can reflect on the actual data—our baselines and our targets—and despite the changes, we can track our emissions reduction trajectory and get timely access to our current GHG emissions performance.”

-With this more simplified, automated reporting structure, Downer also began accelerating the frequency of its reporting and tracking efforts, shifting to a live database approach.
+With this more simplified, automated reporting structure, Downer also began accelerating the frequency of their reporting and tracking efforts, shifting to a live database approach.
 As Brogden explains: “We can design our reports in more of an agile fashion, linking different data sources from different business areas and supporting more ad hoc requests.
 And we can then funnel that information from our central data warehouse to different dashboards throughout the business.”

-“Calculating greenhouse gas emissions is actually really complicated,” he continues.
+“Calculating greenhouse gas emissions is actually really complicated,” Brogden continues.
 “Because you must consider a series of outside factors and apply them to the gathered consumption data.
 But Envizi helps us track and measure our carbon output rather easily.
 We can compile all the needed information into a sustainability report and clearly show the market—and any auditors—not only our output, but also the emissions accounting that supports these disclosures.”

 Operationalized sustainability

 “Climate change is the number one, greatest threat to humanity,” notes Brogden.
 “And Downer takes this threat—and our part in preventing it—very seriously.”
-In fact, the business employs over 60 staff dedicated to its environmental efforts, with many of these workers entrenched in Downer’s various business units and project sites.
+In fact, the business employs over 60 staff dedicated to their environmental efforts, with many of these workers entrenched in Downer’s various business units and project sites.

 “Our company is very decentralized,” adds Brogden.
 “And each of our business areas have their own unique environment and sustainability touchpoints.
 So we allow the business units to chart their own paths as long as they’re meeting our broader organizational goals in terms of financial KPIs or emissions KPIs.”